 For example, a vinyl siding facelift can return about 80 percent of your project's cost in added home value.
 Stone veneer siding around the bottom-third of your home can bring in nearly your entire investment.

+The team at Tilghman Builders has experience helping families throughout Bucks County, PA and Montgomery County, PA achieve their dream homes.
 Every home and situation is different.
-Let us know if you have any questions about how siding can improve your home.
+Let us know if you have any questions about how siding can improve your home